History of Dedham, Massachusetts, 1700–1799: Churches

 A group of Anglicans began meeting in Clapboardtrees in 1731.
-The first Episcopal church, a simply structure measuring 30' by 40', was built on Court Street in 1758 diagonally across from where the current church stands.
-It was built by a Mr. Durpee.
+The first Episcopal church, a simple structure measuring 30' by 40', was built on Court Street in 1758 by a Mr. Durpee.
 When the main beam of the church was raised, it broke causing 12 men to fall.
 None were injured.
-It was dedicated in 1761, but it wasn't complete until 1771 when it was plastered and permanent seats were installed.
+It was dedicated in 1761, but it was only plastered and permanent seats installed in 1771.
 When Norfolk County was established in 1792, the congregation offered their building for use of the courts, but it was in such poor condition that the county declined.

 The people of Dedham stoned the church during the American Revolution and then took it over for use as a military storehouse.
 From then on, Clark would secretly conduct services in his house.

 The congregation attempted to move the church to Franklin Square in 1797, but the entire structure collapsed, sending a cauldron of bats out of the belfry.
 It was reconstructed in that location 1798 using various portions of an abandoned church in Stoughton.

 Ministers

 The first minister, Rev. William Clark, held controversial Tory views.
-By March 1777, Clark announced that he would cease preaching; such an action was easier to swallow than eliminating prayers for the king.
+By March 1777, Clark announced that he would cease preaching, rather than eliminating prayers for the king.
 Two months later, he was charged by the Board of Selectmen in Dedham of being a traitor to the American Revolution.

 After being denied bail, he was brought to Boston to stand before a military tribunal.
 He refused to pledge allegiance to the Commonwealth, and so was sent onto a prison ship for 10 weeks.
 In June 1778, Fisher Ames obtained a pass for him and Clark was allowed to leave America.

 In 1791, the congregation regrouped and called William Montague away from Old North Church.
 Montague received a salary of £100 sterling.
 He remained in the Dedham church until 1818.